KhaledAlrashi1/IMDB-Movie-Reviews-Sentiment-Analysis/README.md

 #### Welcome!
 This is a sentiment analysis project on IMDB movie reviews using a Long Short-Term Memory (LSTM) neural network.
 The Jupyter Notebook has a detailed implementation of the LSTM model, including data preprocessing, model building, training, and evaluation.

 ### Dataset
 The dataset is provided by the `Kaggle` library and consists of 50,000 reviews.
+You can download it from here: "https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews"

 ![Length Distribution of Positive vs Negative Reviews](data_visualization/length_distribution_of_positive_vs_negative_reviews.png)
 * This histogram compares the length distribution of positive and negative reviews, offering an understanding of how review length might correlate with sentiment.